gradle/impact_analysis/README.md

 ```
 <br>

-## Step 2: Invoke the scripts with your project and the server provided by your Gradle host
+## Step 2: Invoke the scripts with your project and the server provided by your Gradle team

 ### Gradle Example
 ```bash